- month in a minute

 Youth Protection Training

-The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.
-With that in mind, Youth Protection Training is required for all BSA registered volunteers.
-This training provides parents and leaders with resources for the Cub Scout, Boy Scout, Venturing, and Sea Scouting, Exploring, and STEM Scouts programs.
-Youth Protection Training is done online at my.scouting.org (Not familiar with My.Scouting.org?
+Youth Protection training provides parents and leaders with resources for the Cub Scout, Boy Scout, Venturing, and Sea Scouting, Exploring, and STEM Scouts programs.
+The training is done online at my.scouting.org (Not familiar with My.Scouting.org?
 Visit this page to learn more) and must be renewed every two years or whenever an adult changes leadership positions.

 All registered adult members of the Boy Scouts of America must be current in Youth Protection Training.